barefootcoder/perrin-bday-campaign/character-creation.md

 ### Ancestry

 Your ancestry (or species) will be protean.
-You can see the full rules for this custom ancestry [here], but, in general, you can look like anything you like.
+You can see the full rules for this custom ancestry [here][PR], but, in general, you can look like anything you like.
 If you want to look like an elf or a dragonborn most of the time, you can.
 You can also just change your appearance on a whim, although some of the people you meet might find that disconcerting.

 <center> <img src="standard-ancestries.jpeg"> <img src="exotic-ancestries.png"> </center>